TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *Feature*

-A JSON file with some CSS thrown in it, which tells NovelAI's page how to look like.
+A JSON file with some CSS included, which tells NovelAI's page how to look like.
 Allows for considerable customization of text colors, backgrounds, and many other things.